EKarnes825/IoTProj/README.md

 ---

-A full guide on how to complete this project is in the PDF within the files.
+A full guide on how to complete this project is in the PDF within the files. <a href="https://github.com/EKarnes825/IoTProj/blob/main/Lab%20Report-%20ESP.pdf">Walkthrough and Background here</a>

 ## Created by Ethan Karnes & Margarita Marquez